kej715/DtCyber/NOS2.8.7/README.md

 configuration to include PID's and LID's for adjacent NJE nodes, it will update the UMass Mailer configuration to enable exchanging e-mail with any new NJE or TCP/IP nodes, and it will update the *DtCyber* configuration to include definitions for NJE terminal(s).
-4. If you have started *DtCyber* using the `node start` command, enter the `make_ds_tape` command at the `Operator>` prompt.
-Otherwise, execute the command `node make-ds-tape` in the NOS2.8.7 directory.
-This will create a new deadstart tape that includes changes made in step 3.
-The new deadstart tape image will be in file NOS2.8.7/tapes/newds.tap.
-5. Shutdown the system, rename NOS2.8.7/tapes/newds.tap to NOS2.8.7/tapes/ds.tap, and
-restart *DtCyber*.
+Finally, it will create a new deadstart tape, and then it will shutdown the system and re-deadstart it to use the new tape.
 This will activate the system's new machine identifer, NDL, NCF, PID/LID, and e-mail routing configurations.

-As the network topology is likely to change and expand over time, you should execute `git pull` periodically to ensure that your copy of the [topology file](files/nje-topology.json) is current, and when it changes, you should execute `reconfigure` (or `node reconfigure`) to apply the changes, then shutdown and re-deadstart to activate them.
+As the network topology is likely to change and expand over time, you should execute `git pull` periodically to ensure that your copy of the [topology file](files/nje-topology.json) is current, and when it changes, you should execute `reconfigure` (or `node reconfigure`) to apply and activate the changes.

 ### <a id="usingnje"></a>Using NJE
 NJE (Network Job Entry) enables you to submit a batch job from one system in the